 How to Give Feedback to an Employee

 Leadership in any organization needs to know how to give feedback to an employee properly.
-Providing feedback to employees can be a fantastic tool when it is used properly.
-Unfortunately, a lot of managers and business owners don’t know how to provide feedback properly to their employees, and this could end up causing problems both now and later. eLeaP has powerful tools and resources to ensure you have success when it comes to giving and receiving feedback.
+When used properly, employee feedback can be a fantastic tool.
+Unfortunately, many managers and business owners don’t know how to give feedback to their employees properly, which could end up causing problems now and later. eLeaP has powerful tools and resources like Check-ins, 1-on-1s, PulsePoint, and Surveys to ensure success when it comes to giving and receiving feedback.

 Make Sure the Feedback Is Expected

 When people receive unsolicited feedback, they don’t always take it well.
-A lot of people don’t believe that that feedback is going to be helpful and instead may feel that their manager is simply looking for a way to micromanage them.
+Many people don’t believe that that feedback will be helpful and instead may feel that their manager is simply looking for a way to micromanage them.
 This can create a lot of stress for the person who is receiving the feedback.

-Of course, employees don’t typically ask for feedback even though it might be necessary.
-You need to make sure feedback is part of the company culture and something that people expect.
+Of course, employees don’t typically ask for feedback, even though it might be necessary.
+You need to ensure feedback is part of the company culture and something people expect.

-Give your employees some options when you discuss how the feedback will be given in the company.
-Giving them a little more control over the situation and the way they receive the feedback can help them to feel more comfortable and confident.
+When you discuss how the feedback will be given in the company, give your employees some options.
+Giving them a little more control over the situation and how they receive the feedback can help them feel more comfortable and confident.

 Understand How the Employees Feel

-Think back to a time when you were given feedback by a manager.
+Think back to a time when a manager gave you feedback.
 How did it make you feel?
-Did you feel like it was more of a confrontation?
-Did you feel as though the manager was talking with you to help you get a better understanding of the problems?
+Did you feel it was more of a confrontation?
+Did you feel the manager was talking with you to help you better understand the problems?
 Were they able to suggest ways to make improvements and fix the situation?
-The way you felt when you were given feedback will give you a good idea of what your manager did right and wrong.
+How you feel when given feedback will give you a good idea of what your manager did right and wrong.

 This can give you a better idea of how you should implement feedback.
 The goal is to empathize with your employees.
 They are concerned that they are getting in trouble when they receive feedback.
-Make sure they understand that it’s just there to help guide them and ensure they find success in the workplace.
+Ensure they understand that it’s just there to help guide them and ensure they succeed in the workplace.
 A little empathy will go a long way when it comes to offering feedback.

 Feedback Needs to Be Clear and Detailed

-Just because you provide feedback doesn’t mean that you are providing good feedback.
-You can’t simply say, “You need to be better at X”, for example.
+Just because you provide feedback doesn’t mean you are providing good feedback.
+You can’t simply say, “You need to be better at X,” for example.
 You have to take the time to clarify the issues and try to suggest some feedback that will help with that problem.

-When you can provide them with a full and clear understanding of the issues, you are providing them with actions they can take to make improvements.
+When you can give them a full and clear understanding of the issues, you can give them actions they can take to improve.

 Don’t Wait Until Review Time to Give Feedback to an Employee